2022–23 Barnsley F.C. season: Matches

 On 23 June, the league fixtures were announced.

+League One play-offs

 FA Cup

 The Reds were drawn away to Bolton Wanderers in the first round, at home to Crewe Alexandra in the second round and away to Derby County in the third round.

 EFL Cup

 Barnsley were drawn away to Middlesbrough in the first round and to Leeds United in the second round.

 EFL Trophy

 On 23 June, the group stage draw was finalised, group Barnsley in Northern Group E alongside Doncaster Rovers, Lincoln City and Newcastle United U21s.
 In the second round, The Reds were drawn away to Port Vale.